MagaluCloud/magalu/mgc/cli/docs/object-storage/buckets/delete/help.md

 ## Product catalog:
 - Flags:
 - --bucket string     Name of the bucket to be deleted (required)
 - -h, --help              help for delete
 - --recursive         Delete bucket including objects inside (required)
+- --recursive-async   If set to true and Recursive is also set to true (required)

 ## Other commands:
 - Global Flags: